 - Why property styling adds around 10% to the sale price

 - Engages the buyer emotionally

-- Why it depends on your market what your theme is
+- What your theme is

 - Scoping out and giving context to space